Skip to content

 path

-Directory path where to save the buffer state.
+File path where to save the buffer state (without extension).

 TYPE: Path